 - Ensure that each patient has an up-to-date written asthma action plan: review it at least yearly or whenever the medication regimen is changed.
 Remind patients taking monoclonal antibody therapy to follow their written asthma action plan when symptoms worsen.

 This information paper was prepared in consultation with the following health professionals:

-- Professor Connie Katelaris, allergist and clinical immunologist
+- Professor Connie Katelaris AM, allergist and clinical immunologist

 - Professor Vanessa McDonald, clinical academic nurse consultant

 - Dr Victoria Smith, general practitioner

 This update was co-funded by GSK Australia and Sanofi Australia.
 Apart from providing a financial grant, GSK and Sanofi have not been involved in the development, recommendation, review or editing of this publication.
 The first (2018) edition of this information paper was developed with support from GSK Australia.